stephengroe/top-tdd/README.md

-# top-tdd
+# Test-Driven Development Exercises

-Test-driven development exercises (The Odin Project)
+This is a repo to practice test-driven development with Jest.
+Created as coursework for The Odin Project's Testing module ([assignment page](https://www.theodinproject.com/lessons/node-path-javascript-testing-practice)).